cpuwolf/Quickmadedevice/README.md

 # Quickmadedevice

 Quickmade devices USB HID handling plugin for X-Plane 11.
-It has great extensivebility to add more aircrafts on your own.
+It has great extensibility to add more aircrafts on your own.

-its built-in Lua Language engine is easy for beginner programming
+its built-in Lua Language engine is easy for programming beginner

 https://x-plane.vip/quickmade/